RobbenRoll/emgfit/docs/source/installation.rst

 The neater way: Installing emgfit into a virtual environment
 ------------------------------------------------------------

+Virtual environments can help you to keep emgfit isolated from other projects and are particularly useful if you want to use multiple emgfit versions on the same system.
 Find instructions for both venv and conda users below.

 For venv users:
 ^^^^^^^^^^^^^^^